Gospel & Universe

 In Gospel & Universe I explore agnosticism, which is a philosophy of doubt that lies between theism and atheism.

-My exploration doesn’t aim to convert theists or atheists to the doctrine of doubt.
+My exploration doesn’t aim to make theists or atheists reject their belief systems.
 Rather, it aims to help those who already doubt by illustrating that doubt isn’t some weakness or defect.
 Instead, it’s a strength that comes from a loose yet powerful, time-honoured tradition.

 We see doubt in the oldest great works of literature and philosophy — in the epic of Gilgamesh, in the Rg Veda, in the Ajñana school of Indian philosophy, in the writings of Zhuangzi, and in the skeptics, stoics, and epicureans of Classical Greece and Rome.
 In the Middle Ages we see versions of doubt in the critical thinking of the Hindu Mimansa school and in the hedonism of Omar Khayyam (1048 - 1131):